 - Use security apps based on your needs to protect everything you do on your phone or tablet.
 Check these lists to find the best ones for you – Android, Apple

 - Ensure that your devices are password-protected, otherwise, anyone who picks up your phone or tablet can gain access to its contents

-9) PREVENT SPYING THROUGH YOUR MICROPHONE AND CAMERA
+9) PREVENT SPYING THROUGH YOUR MICROPHONE & CAMERA